brefphp/bref/docs/runtimes/function.md

     title: HTTP applications
 ---

+Previously, we saw how to use AWS Lambda as web hosting for complete web applications.
+But we can also run **PHP functions** on AWS Lambda.

-The simplest way to write a lambda is to write one in the form of a PHP anonymous function:
+Here is an example of a PHP Lambda function written as an anonymous function:

 ```php
 <?php